Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Generalized symmetries in singularity-free -infinite nonlinear -models

 Let us first consider the simplest scenario where all group homomorphisms ${\al_n}$ and Postnikov classes ${c_{n+1}}$ (${n\leq d}$) defining ${\mathbb{G}^{(d)}}$ are trivial and ${\pi_1(K)}$ is abelian.
 In this case, ${\mathbb{G}^{(d)}}$ is a trivial ${d}$-group, given by ``direct products'' ${\mathbb{G}^{(d)} =\prod_{r=0}^{d-1}G^{(r)}}$ with ${G^{(r)} = \pi_{r+1}(K)}$.
 The dual ${d}$-group ${\hat{\mathbb{G}}^{(d)}}$ is then also a trivial ${d}$-group~\cite{P230805730}, given by ${\hat{\mathbb{G}}^{(d)} =\prod_{r=0}^{d-1}\hat{G}^{(r)}}$ where ${\hat{G}^{(r)} = \Hom(\pi_{d-r}(K),U(1))}$ is the Pontryagin dual of ${\pi_{d-r}(K)}$.
 Therefore, in this scenario, whenever there is a ${\Z\subset \pi_n(K)}$, there will be a ${U(1)}$ ${(d-n)}$-form symmetry.

 Next, let's consider the case where ${\al_n}$ are trivial but there are nontrivial Postnikov invariants ${c_{n+1}}$ (${n\leq d}$).
-The dual higher group ${\hat{\mathbb{G}}^{(d)}}$ exists only when the Postnikov invariants are stable cohomology operations.\footnote{We thank Arun Debray and Hao Xu for related discussion.} For example, Bockstein homomorphisms are stable cohomology operations, but some cup products are not.
-Thus, whenever ${\mathbb{G}^{(d)}}$ has a Postnikov class that is not a stable cohomology operator, the corresponding singularity-free nonlinear ${\si}$-model will have a continuous noninvertible symmetry.
+The dual higher group ${\hat{\mathbb{G}}^{(d)}}$ exists only when the Postnikov invariants are stable cohomology operations.\footnote{We thank Arun Debray and Hao Xu for related discussion.} For example, Bockstein homomorphisms are stable cohomology operations, but some cup products are not.\footnote{We refer the reader to~\cite[Definition 12.3.23]{aguilar2002algebraic} for the definition of stable cohomology operation.} Thus, whenever ${\mathbb{G}^{(d)}}$ has a Postnikov class that is not a stable cohomology operator, the corresponding singularity-free nonlinear ${\si}$-model will have a noninvertible symmetry.
 A simple case where this occurs is for ${K=S^2}$ with ${d>2}$ (see Sec.~\ref{S2Section}).
-Therefore, the singularity-free ${S^2}$ nonlinear ${\si}$-model in ${d+1>3}$ has a continuous noninvertible symmetry.
+Therefore, the singularity-free ${S^2}$ nonlinear ${\si}$-model in ${d+1>3}$ has a noninvertible symmetry.